ICTU/sonar/MAINTENANCE.md

 ## Adding plugins

-Add the url of the plugin jar-file to be installed to `plugins/plugin-list`.
+Add the url of the plugin jar-file to be installed to the [config.json](https://github.com/ICTU/sonar/blob/master/src/config.json) value of `plugins`.

 ## Creating a new quality profile

-Modify `start-with-profile.sh` and add a statement to the end of the script, such as:
+Modify the [config.json](https://github.com/ICTU/sonar/blob/master/src/config.json) value of `profiles` and add a key (language as profile name) with value dictionary, such as:

-    createProfile "ictu-cs-profile-v6.6" "Sonar%20way" "cs"
+    "yaml": {
+      "plugin_name": "sonar-ansible-plugin",
+      "plugin_external": true,
+      "version": "ansible-profile-v2.5.1"
+    },

 The parameters are:
-* Profile name
-* Base profile name
-* Language (internal SonarQube language identifier)
+* (key): language (internal SonarQube language identifier)
+* plugin_name: name of the plugin to be used for this profile
+* plugin_external: true for external plugin, false (default) when it is contained in the base container image
+* version: profile version string (based on the plugin version)

-## Create rules txt file from SonarQubes quality profile backup (xml)
+## Create rule entries from SonarQubes quality profile backup (xml)

 In order to make the importing of existing profiles easier, use the transformation `profile_backup_transform.xslt`.
 Go to the profiles page in your SonarQube instance, backup a profile to an xml file and transform it.